What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 The Missing Factor 2: Demand and Supply

 Just like any free market, house prices are affected by Demand and Supply.
-When things are scarce, while demand is strong, prices go up.
-People are willing to pay more to buy that.
+When things are scarce, but demand is strong, prices go up.
+Buyers are willing to pay more to buy that.

-They can demand $2million for their $1million dollar hour, and if no buyers seel value in that asking price and are not prepared to pay that, there is no deal.
-The property stays unsold until the price either drop or demand catches up and buyers start seeing the $2million value.
+Sellers can demand $2million for their $1million dollar hour, and if no buyers see value in that asking price and are not prepared to pay that, there is no deal.
+The property stays unsold until the price either drop or demand catches up and buyers start seeing value in the the $2million price tag.

-Most experienced investors buy properties based on its ROI, yield, or growth potential.
-Disciplined investors' decision is driven strictly by numbers.
+Most disciplined investors buy properties based on its ROI, yield, or growth potential.
+Investors' buying decision is driven strictly by numbers.
 They either expect the price to grow x% in y years, or they are expecting at least z% rental yield.
-Now, because these numbers are tied to the property's purchase price, they are not going to pay more for properties which are overpriced.
+Now, because these numbers are directly tied to the property's purchase price, they will not be paying for overpriced properties.
 In other words, They are paying no more than market price for properties they buy.

-There is also a seldom-mentioned benefit to investor purchases.
-Investment properties adds to the properties available in the rental market.
+There is also a hidden but obvious benefit to investor purchases.
+Investment properties adds to the properties in the rental market.
 Most investors are sensible.
-And sensible investors are not going buy a million dollar asset, lock it up while waiting for prices to rise, they will be leasing the property in the rental market, often at a much lower price, than if the renter were to buy it and living in it.
+And sensible investors are not going buy a million dollar asset, lock it up while waiting for prices to rise.
+They will be leasing the property in the rental market.
+And it is often at a much lower price, than if the renter were to buy and live in it.
+Investors know the renters can only afford that much, and most would not risk having an empty property when they priced their rents too high.
 The government recognised that, and are helping investors provide lower-priced rental properties by a mechanism called negative gearing.
-It is not subsiding investors, it is just helping investor keep rental prices low.
-Without these negative gearing, rents will need to be higher, to justify the risks.
+It is not subsiding investors, it is just helping investor keep rental prices low, so renters can afford a lower priced rental property.
+Without these negative gearing, rents will need to be higher, to justify the investment and risks.

 Home Buyers Are Emotional Buyers

 From experience, home buyers often purchase the properties because there is something in the property they want.
-They want to be in good school zones, near shops, easy access to public transport, near city, and they want that "Feel Good" feeling when they are in the property.
-They are often the emotional buyers who will pay slightly more than the next higher buyer, so they can buy the property.
-They often do not mind pushing prices slightly higher to buy a property they want.
+They want to be in good school zones, near shops, easy access to public transport, near city, and they want that "Feel Good" emotional feeling when they are in the property.
+Home buyers are often the emotional buyers who will pay slightly more than the next highest offer, so they can buy the property.
+They often do not mind pushing prices slightly higher to buy a property they have an emotional attachment with.
 This is important, as unlike renting, they will be stuck with the property for many more years to come.

 Will property prices crash?